Arjun Sethi (entrepreneur): Angel investing, Kapital, Tribe spinoffs (2020-2024)

 With personal investments in companies such as Opendoor, Gusto, and Long-Term Stock Exchange, and Rubrik, he was named to the Forbes 2020 Midas Brink List.

 Sethi joined the board of Kraken in 2021.
 In Mar.
 2021, Tribe and Arrow Capital co-sponsored a SPAC, raising $240 million and appointing Sethi as CEO.
 Tribe filed plans for a second SPAC IPO later that month.
 In July 2022, Sethi announced that Tribe was launching a incubator program.
 Tribe Crypto Labs' first incubation was Nibiru, a crypto derivatives trading protocol that Sethi co-founded and launched in September 2022.
 He raised $7.5 mill. at a $100 mill. valuation, with investors such as Tribe Capital, Republic Capital, and Kraken.

 Sethi is listed as a co-founder of Kapital, a fintech company headquartered in Mexico City and focused on AI and blockchain.
 In December 2023, he joined Kapital cofounders Rene Saul, Fernando Sandoval and Eder Echeverria on the Kapital board.
 In 2023, Kapital raised $165 million and acquired Banco Autofin Mexico in 2023, also opening a physical bank branch in Bogota, Colombia.
-Kapital was named to the 2024 CNBC Disruptor 50 list list five months later.
+Kapital was named to the 2024 CNBC Disruptor 50 list five months later.

 By September 2023, he had invested in 100 technology companies, including independent investments in Opendoor, Gusto, and Truecaller.
 In December 2023, he transitioned from CEO of Tribe Capital to chairman and chief investment officer (CIO).
 At the time, Tribe Capital had approximately $1.6 billion in assets under management, about 20% of which was invested in India.
 In April 2024, Tribe Capital formed Tribe Capital Management India Pvt Ltd. Co-owned by Sethi, the asset management company is based in Gurugram and initially invested in Shiprocket.

 Termina and Kraken co-CEO (2023-2025)

 When Sethi stepped down as Tribe's CEO he began focusing on the Tribe spinoff Termina, which he had been working on for around a decade.
 Founded in late 2023 and soft-launched on February 8, 2024, Termina is an AI software platform for investors to perform quantitative due diligence on potential investments.
 The program is used by "sovereign governments, sovereign wealth and pension funds, family offices and private fund managers."
 Sethi initially raised $10 million for its growth, also investing personally.

 He was appointed co-CEO of Kraken in October 2024.
 Kraken, a major cryptocurrency exchange, had recently been through a number of management changes and cuts to its workforce.
 He began serving as co-CEO alongside David Ripley, who had been CEO since 2023.
 In December 2024, the Wall Street Journal reported that Kraken had donated $1 million to the Trump campaign.
 It was also reported that Sethi and Kraken chairman Jesse Powell had both met with Trump throughout his campaign and after the election, discussing topics such as crypto policies.

-In April 2024, Sethi co-founded the startup Foundation Robotics Labs with Sankaet Pathak and Mike Leblanc.
+In April 2024, Sethi co-founded the startup Foundation, Inc. with Sankaet Pathak and Mike LeBlanc.